Vaping: The Latest Count, Breakdown of the Numbers, New Products and Research

 Nicotine vaping among adolescents similarly increased, threatening to undo the significant gains in reducing cigarette smoking among youth.
 The survey found that 35% of 12th graders vaped nicotine in the past year, as did 31% of 10th graders and 17% of 8th graders.
 For past month use, the numbers were 25% for 12th graders, 20% for 10th graders and 9% for 8th graders.

-As detailed in our November blog, Marin’s nicotine vaping rates are less recent (2017-18) and for different grades (odd versus even) but are even higher than these national Monitoring the Future averages.
+As detailed in our November blog, Marin’s tobacco vaping rates are less recent (2017-18) and for different grades (odd versus even) but are even higher than these national Monitoring the Future averages.
 For example in the Tamalpais Union High School in Marin County, 33% of 11th graders and 24% of 9th graders were currently (past 30 days) vaping nicotine.

-Adolescents and young adults who have smoked e-cigarettes are more than three times more likely to move on to marijuana than youth who never try vaping, according to a research review study, as published in JAMA Pediatrics in August 2019.
+Adolescents and young adults who have smoked e-cigarettes are more than three times more likely to move on to cannabis than youth who never try vaping, according to a research review study, as published in JAMA Pediatrics in August 2019.
 Researchers examined data from 21 previously published studies with more than 128,000 participants ages 10 to 24.
-Overall, young people who used e-cigarettes were 3.5 times more likely to use marijuana, the analysis found.
+Overall, young people who used e-cigarettes were 3.5 times more likely to use cannabis, the analysis found.

-Another Oregon State study, published in November in Addictive Behaviors, found that students ages 21 and older in recreational marijuana legalization states showed a greater decline in binge drinking than their peers in non-legalization state.
+Another Oregon State study, published in November in Addictive Behaviors, found that students ages 21 and older in recreational cannabis legalization states showed a greater decline in binge drinking than their peers in non-legalization state.

 EVALI (E-Cigarette or Vaping Product Use-Associated Lung Injury)